-Wet n Wild is not owned by a parent company that tests on animals.
+Wet n Wild is not owned by any parent company that tests on animals.

 Yes, Wet n Wild is certified by Peta.